2012 Norwegian Air Force C-130 crash: Aftermath

 Following the accident, a search effort led by Swedish rescue service was launched, but was hampered by snow, wind and cloud cover, impeding helicopter reconnaissance.
 Around 4 pm Central European Time on 16 March, a Norwegian P-3 Orion aircraft participating in the search spotted an orange or red object on the ground in the Kebnekaise mountain range.
-Danish helicopters attempted to locate and identify the object, but due to the weather conditions, the search was called off before any finds were made.
+Danish EH101 helicopters attempted to locate and identify the object, but due to the weather conditions, the search was called off before any finds were made.
 Later thousands of pieces of wreckage and debris were located at the site identified by the Orion aircraft.
 Some of the parts showed burn marks and smelled of kerosene.
 Footage recorded by the Orion plane showed what appeared to be soot and ashes spread over the side of the mountain.
 Through the use of search dogs, human remains were discovered and relocated for DNA testing, and subsequently on 17 March the search for survivors was called off since it was believed that all five people on board had been killed and the aircraft destroyed.
 Efforts were refocused on an accident investigation.

 Investigation

-The ongoing investigation is headed by the Swedish Accident Investigation Authority with participation of the Norwegian Accident Investigation Board.
+The investigation was headed by the Swedish Accident Investigation Authority with participation of the Norwegian Accident Investigation Board.
 The aircraft is considered to have been completely destroyed by the impact and the following explosion, and on 22 March work began on moving debris from the temporary investigative base in Nikkaluokta near the crash site to an aircraft hangar at Kiruna Airport, but efforts were still being hampered by adverse weather and the discovery of further cracks in the glacier on which the debris is located.
 In August 2012 both the cockpit voice recorder and the flight data recorder were found and flown to the United Kingdom where experts at the Air Accidents Investigation Branch are aiding local authorities in salvaging data from the two recorders as Sweden does not have the expertise to handle flight recorders as damaged as the ones found in the wreckage.
 By 3 October 2012 NRK reported that data from the flight recorders had been successfully downloaded, and preliminary results have indicated that the terrain warning system was set for landing, so no warning was given before impact.

 The accident report was repeatedly delayed, but was released by the Swedish Accident Investigation Authority (Statens haverikommission) on 22 October 2013 stating:

 In 2019 it became known that the flight crew did not have maps showing the height of the mountain Kebnekaise.
 The map they were issued had little or wrong information about the terrain in Sweden, because the Air Force lacked map data for Sweden.
 This was information that did not appear clearly in the accident report, but as an internal investigation by the Air Force, started after a former Air Force employee had notified about it in 2017.